zachpauly3005/programs/README.md

 # programs
-A place for the community help me and critique programs to help me grow as a software engineer
+A place for the community help me and to critique my programs, with the goal, to help me grow as a software engineer